 The second was a purchase order for a new PC I got for my father’s office in 1994.
 Notice how in two years for nearly the same price of Rs.91000, the configuration has changed.
 This time the config is for a 486DX, 8MB RAM, 260MB HDD (nearly everything has doubled).

 To be factual the first computer I owned was an Atari 2600 gifted to me by my uncle, this should be around 1986.

-Then in 1987 I got enrolled for a 2 month summer coaching in a near-by (Thanikachalam Road, T.Nagar) institute for Basica (IBM Basic) in MS-DOS 3.0.
+Then in 1989, I got enrolled for a 2-month summer coaching in a nearby (Thanikachalam Road, T.Nagar) institute for Basica (IBM Basic) in MS-DOS 3.0.
 The teacher was a senior citizen who made me write each program line by line in a notebook before I got screen time, but that was common in those days.
-That rote probably helped me to set a strong foundation of my programming skills which helped a lot in latter years of my career.
-The PC I got to use first was an Zenith PC with Orange colour monochrome display & two floppy drives, it looked something like the one below from IBM.
+That rote probably helped me to set a strong foundation of my programming skills which helped a lot in the later years of my career.
+The PC I got to use first was a Zenith PC with an Orange colour monochrome display & two floppy drives, it looked something like the one below from IBM.

-One thing I vividly remember from the institute was they having 3 huge voltage stabilizers (made by Alacrity Krykard brand) placed common for all electrical connections in the entire office.
+One thing I vividly remember from the institute was they had 3 huge voltage stabilizers (made by Alacrity Krykard brand) placed common for all electrical connections in the entire office.